mi-creative/miPhysics_Processing/README.md

 Library built and documentation generated with IntelliJ IDEA.

-It is also possible to use the .jar library outside of Processing.
+It is also possible to use the .jar library outside of Processing (soon to be documented).

 ## Contributing